 service nginx reload

 add_header has been properly set.
-The first method is to check your response headers using Chrome dev tools.
-To do this, simply open the Chrome inspect tool and navigate to the Network tab.
-Select your HTML document and check the Response Headers section to verify that your custom header was sent.
+The first method is to check your response headers using Chrome DevTools.
+To do this, simply open the Chrome DevTools and navigate to the Network panel.
+Select your HTML document and check the Response Headers section to verify that your custom header was set.

-add_header method, you may be asking yourself – “what the purpose is of doing this?”.
+add_header method, you may be asking yourself, "What the purpose is of doing this?"
 Custom headers can be used for informational/debugging purposes.
 For example, WordPress includes a header such as